-- The key establishment methodology provides: - between 112 bits and 256 bits of encryption strength when using approved domain parameter size sets, as listed in Table 4. - between 112 and 256 bits of encryption strength when curves that are allowed. - less than 112 bits of encryption strength when using curves that are not allowed. - Key Transport/Wrapping: - For key wrapping using AES: - The key establishment methodology provides between 128 and 256 bits of encryption strength. - For RSA Key Transport/Wrapping schemes: - Modulus sizes - greater than or equal to 2048-bits are allowed. - less than 2048-bits are not allowed. - The key establishment methodology provides: - 112 or 128 bits of encryption strength when using approved modulus sizes, as listed in Table 4. - between 112 and 256 bits of encryption strength when using allowed modulus sizes. - less than 112 bits 256 bits of encryption strength when using modulus sizes that are not allowed. - Digital Signatures. - An approved DRBG must be used for digital signature generation. - Keys used for digital signature generation and verification shall not be used for any other purpose. - SHA1 is disallowed for the generation of digital signatures. - For DSA: - When generating domain parameters, generation shall comply with FIPS 186-4 by specifying the algorithm identifier R\CR\ID\DSA\PARAMETER\GENERATION when creating the R\CR object. - There are no non-approved but allowed domain parameter set sizes.
-See Table 4 for approved domain parameter set sizes.
+- The key establishment methodology provides: - between 112 bits and 256 bits of encryption strength when using approved domain parameter size sets, as listed in Table 4. - between 112 and 256 bits of encryption strength when curves that are allowed. - less than 112 bits of encryption strength when using curves that are not allowed. - Key Transport/Wrapping: - For key wrapping using AES: - The key establishment methodology provides between 128 and 256 bits of encryption strength. - For RSA Key Transport/Wrapping schemes: - There are no RSA key transport or key wrapping algorithms available in the module's approved mode of operation. - Digital Signatures. - An approved DRBG must be used for digital signature generation. - Keys used for digital signature generation and verification shall not be used for any other purpose. - SHA1 is disallowed for the generation of digital signatures. - For DSA: - When generating domain parameters, generation shall comply with FIPS 186-4 by specifying the algorithm identifier R_CR_ID_DSA_PARAMETER_GENERATION when creating the R_CR object. - There are no non-approved but allowed domain parameter set sizes.
+See Table 4 for approved domain parameter set sizes. - For ECDSA: - In addition to the approved named curves listed in Table 4, curves with the domain parameters generated in compliance with the rules specified in Section 6.1.1 of FIPS 186-4 are approved for signature verification. - The domain parameters can be specified by name, or can be explicitly defined - The use of these curves is also approved for signature generation if the key size is at least 224 bits. - There are no non-approved but allowed curves. - For RSA based schemes: - The length of an RSA key pair for digital signature generation must be greater than or equal to 2048 bits.

-For ECDSA:

-• In addition to the approved named curves listed in Table 4, curves with the domain parameters generated in compliance with the rules specified in Section 6.1.1 of FIPS 186-4 are approved for signature verification.

-The domain parameters can be specified by name, or can be explicitly defined

-The use of these curves is also approved for signature generation if the key size is at least 224 bits.

-• There are no non-approved but allowed curves.

-For RSA based schemes:

-• The length of an RSA key pair for digital signature generation must be greater than or equal to 2048 bits.
 For digital signature verification, the length must be greater than or equal to 2048 bits, however 1024 bits is allowed for legacy-use only.
 RSA keys shall have a public exponent of an odd number, equal to or greater than 65537.

-- For RSASSA-PSS:
+For RSASSA-PSS:

-• If the length of the RSA modulus in bits is 1024 bits, and the output length of the approved hash function output block is 512 bits, then the length of the salt (slen) shall be 0<=slen<=hlen - 2 where hlen is the length of the hash function output block, in bytes or octets

-• Otherwise, the length of the salt shall be 0 <=sLen<=hLen.
+- If the length of the RSA modulus in bits is 1024 bits, and the output length of the approved hash function output block is 512 bits, then the length of the salt (slen) shall be 0<=slen<=hlen 2 - where hlen is the length of the hash function output block, in bytes or octets - Otherwise, the length of the salt shall be 0 <=sLen<=hLen.

-KDFs:
+• KDFs: